MatthewWest/BoulderChurchAudio/content/_index.md

 ---

 This site is intended to serve as a guide to the [Boulder Church](https://boulder.church) audio system, for Boulder Church audio engineers and other users of the space.
 To start, try browsing through the [[notes/Front of House Components|Front of House Components]] and the [[notes/Back of House Components|Back of House Components]].

+Consider also viewing a [system diagram](https://www.sharecanvas.io/p/system-diagram) of the audio setup.